korpling/salt/salt-doc/src/mdbook/src/how-does-salt-work.md

 This section addresses the single components of Salt and the linguistic aspects they are covering.
-It is divided into two parts, the corpus-structure and the document-stcuture.
+It is divided into two parts, the corpus-structure and the document-structure.
 The corpus-structure is a grouping mechanism, to organize a corpus, whereas the document-structure covers the \'real\' linguistic part.

-## Corpus-structure {#sec_corpusStructure}
+## Corpus-structure

 A corpus-structure structures an entire corpus into smaller logical units.
 Such units are a corpus, a subcorpus and a document.
 Often the